z-zang/lm-lab-modern-js/modern_javascript_exercises/variables/const_vs_let.md

 Have a think...

-Update the people array so that it uses `const` instead of `let`, as our people array doesn't get reassigned
+Answer: Update the people array so that it uses `const` instead of `let`, as our people array doesn't get reassigned

 ## Top Tip: